 Eligibility will be checked on all students participating in a field trip.
 Students must be eligible in order to attend field trips.
+Students cannot miss instructional time if they are ineligible.

 FIREARMS

 Only authorized security personnel may bring firearms onto school grounds.
 Students who bring a firearm on to school grounds will be suspended for a period of not less than one year, according to the 1994 Gun-Free Schools Act.
 The chief Administrative officer may modify the suspension requirement on a case-by-case basis.